tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 tests require the server logs to be saved (``--log-dir=tmp/``) as they check some assertions in the logs at some point in the test.

-To run a specifc test, we usually want client and server traces (``-s --log-dir=tmp/``).
+To run a specific test, we usually want client and server traces (``-s --log-dir=tmp/``).

 ::